Upheaval of the Five Barbarians: Disaster of Yongjia

 The princely civil wars had concluded by the start of 307, but Jin’s new paramount authority, Sima Yue, inherited a difficult situation, as the imperial army was now exhausted while many of the cities, including Luoyang, were poorly defended.
 Internally, he was also desperate to secure his position and avoid the same fate as his predecessors in light of the abled Emperor Huai of Jin's ascension in early 307.
 Yue was wary of the new emperor and left Luoyang with the imperial army shortly after his enthronement, but during his return in 309, he had Huai’s advisors killed and replaced the veteran palace guards with soldiers from his own fief.
 While consolidating his power, these acts deepened the enmity between Yue and the emperor.

 In addition to constant warfare, the famine in northern China also worsened due to natural disasters.
 In 309, a great drought was reported to have sunk the Yellow, Yangzi and Han rivers to the point that one could wade their way across them.
 The following year, locust swarms affected six northern provinces, including the capital region.
-The war and famines resulted in refugee groups like the Qihuo (乞活; "Begging Life") emerging, either to flee south or to defend themselves against the chaos.
-Some of them huddled in fortresses, with their leaders becoming known as wuzhus (塢主; "fortress masters").
+The war and famines resulted in refugee groups like the emerging, either to flee south or to defend themselves against the chaos.
+Many of them huddled in fortified villages or manors, with their leaders becoming known as manor lords.
 The Book of Jin described the famine as follows:

 By the Yongjia period [307–12] trouble and disturbances were widespread.
 From Yongzhou eastward many suffered from hunger and poverty.
 People were sold [as slaves].
 Vagrants became countless…there was a bad plague of locusts…Virulent disease accompanied the famine.
 The people were murdered by bandits.
 The rivers were filled with floating corpses; bleached bones covered the fields…There was much cannibalism.
 Famine and pestilence came hand in hand.